KarimReefat/VttToSrtGui/README.md

-using the work of lbrayner in https://github.com/lbrayner/vtt-to-srt repository i make this gtk gui for the the the script to convert vtt into srt files. to use it install html2text , pysrt & webvtt-py by using pip :
+using the work of jsonzilla in https://github.com/jsonzilla/vtt_to_srt2 repository i make this gtk gui for the the the script to convert vtt into srt files.

-pip3 install html2text pysrt webvtt-py

-then run from the terminal in linux or msys2 in windows

-./gui
+i use gtk 2 and Gtk 3 to build this gui

+to run this gui from msys on windows use :

+./gui3

+for Gtk 3 and python 3

+./gui2

+for Gtk 2 and python 2